rafribeiro/face_detection_clustering/README.md

 This is a tool for detecting faces in videos and then clustering similar faces.

-It may be helpful for building face datasets from CCTV footage or for analysing long video files in search of moments when faces are visible.
+It may be helpful for building face datasets from CCTV footage or for analyzing long video files in search of faces.

 Face detection uses the dnn module of OpenCV, with a pre-trained caffe model (.prototxt and .caffemodel files are provided).